aditya4436/MERN-Stack/README.md

-In this repository, I have kept the codes and notes of frontend projects through which I am learning Frontend Development.
+In this repository, I have kept the codes of frontend projects through which I am learning MERN Stack by Rohit Negi / Coder Army.